ihmeuw/person_linkage_case_study/README.md

 ```

 in this directory.
-In rare cases that may not work due to a pulled conda package version.
+In rare cases that may not work due to a yanked conda package version.

 You can *approximately* recreate the environment (e.g. if you want to update
 all dependencies) with: